 Tommy Lee, M.A.Ed., LCAS

-Tommy is one of our Licensed Clinical Addictions Treatment Specialists.
+Tommy is one of our Primary Therapist.
 He began working as a Substance Abuse Counselor in 1997.
 Tommy started his counseling career with the North Carolina Department of Corrections counseling young men ages 18-21 with addiction problems.
 After 3 years, Tommy transferred to a youth prison working with teenagers with substance abuse problems.
 He worked there for 5 years then moved into a wilderness program for substance-abusing young adults.
 Tommy worked there for 10 years.
 From the wilderness program, Tommy worked at an IOP and then a therapeutic boarding school.
 He began working here at Crest View Recovery Center in February 2019 where he facilitates the IOP program.
 During his free time Tommy enjoys hiking, camping, backpacking, Disc Golf, travelling and spending time with family and friends.

 Maggie Boyle MA LCAS-A